 People Aspiring for the Show Home Look

 Dr McVey says: “There are some people who buy magazines and look at how celebrities have their house – and aspire for theirs to be the same.
 These homes don’t often reflect a person’s true personality but rather reflect the life they wish they had.
-They can often be clamouring for the biggest TV or most luxurious sofa as this is the sort of status symbols they associate with success and popularity.”
+They can often be clamouring for the biggest TV or most luxurious sofa.
+This is the sort of status symbols they associate with success and popularity.”

 Verdict: Often generous, easily impressed but slightly insecure.